-Steps to Address Any Items "Partially in Place" or "Not in Place" Not In Place No strategies and/or environmental manipulations are identified OR they focus on punishments and/or reinforce the problem behavior.
-Documentation exists that a need for a safety plan is indicated but one is not developed OR there is no evidence that the team considered the need for a safety plan.
-Status Partially in Place The BIP includes strategies and/or environmental manipulations that reduce reinforcement of the problem behavior but lacks sufficient detail for implementation.
+Not In Place / No Evidence O No strategies and/or environmental manipulations are identified OR strategies focus on punishments and/ or reinforce the problem behavior.
+There is no evidence that the team considered the need for a safety plan.
+Status Developing 1 The BIP includes strategies and/or environmental manipulations that are described in sufficient detail for implementation and reduce reinforcement of the problem behavior AND one of the following: • minimize the impact of the problem behavior on other students • minimize damage to the student's reputation OR The BIP includes strategies and/or environmental manipulations that reduce reinforcement of the problem behavior but lacks sufficient detail for implementation.
 Safety plan is indicated but is lacks sufficient detail for implementation.
-In Place The BIP includes strategies and/or environmental manipulations that are described in sufficient detail for implementation AND: • reduce reinforcement of the problem behavior • minimize the impact of the problem behavior on other students • minimize damage to the student's reputation Safety plan is described in sufficient detail for implementation OR documentation exists that a safety plan is not needed.
-Activity 3.1.
-Select response strategies that make problem behavior ineffective.
-4.1.
-If necessary, develop additional (beyond current schoolwide) safety procedures.
-Step tegies, Consequence Strategies, Plan (BIP Steps 2-4)
+OR Documentation exists that a need for a safety plan is indicated but one is not developed.
+Proficient 2 The BIP includes strategies and/or environmental manipulations that are described in sufficient detail for implementation AND: • reduce reinforcement of the problem behavior • minimize the impact of the problem behavior on other students • minimize damage to the student's reputation Safety plan is described in sufficient detail for implementation OR documentation exists that a safety plan is not needed.
+Activity 3.
+Select Consequence / Response Strategies that make problem behavior ineffective.
+4. If necessary, develop Safety Plan (beyond current school-wide) for individualized safety procedures.
+Step m Behavior Ineffective & Safety Plan (BIP Steps 3-4) Strategies to Make Probler